 Apple cider vinegar (ACV) is popularly used as a post-shampoo rinse to maintain hair health.
 It also helps remove any product buildup or residue.
 Add a tablespoon of ACV to a cup of water and use it as a final rinse.
 You can adjust the quantity as per the hair length.
-Apple cider vinegar also makes the hair smooth and shiny.
+Apple cider vinegar also enhances your hair’s beauty by making the hair smooth and shiny.

 Is It Bad To Leave Hairspray In Your Hair Overnight?

 Yes.
 Most hairsprays and styling products are oil-based.
 If you do not wash them out before sleeping, they may leave residue on the scalp.
 The dirt and grease can clog the pores on your scalp, affect the hair follicles, and cause acne and hair fall if the hairspray is left in for too long.

 Infographic: Natural Ways To Remove Hairspray Out Of Hair

 Hair styling products may leave behind a residue on the scalp.
 It can lead to hair breakage and dryness.
 There are a few methods discussed above to remove hairspray from your hair.
 However, if you do not like using soap or detergents on your hair, you may check out the infographic below for the natural ways.